quay/claircore/docs/getting_started/libindex_usage.md

 ### AffectedManifests
 LibIndex is capable of providing a client with all manifests affected by a set of vulnerabilities.
-This functionality is typically used by the Notification subsystem but worth noting.
+This functionality is designed for use with a notification mechanism.

 ```go
 ctx := context.TODO()